Viitorul: Carol's return

-Vintilă Brătianu died suddenly, in December 1930 (leaving his Viitorul colleagues to report that, as "Brateș", he had also contributed historical essays in their paper).
+Vintilă Brătianu died suddenly, in December 1930—leaving his Viitorul colleagues to report that he had also contributed historical essays in their paper, using signatures such as "Brateș" and "Dela Cungra".
 Carol ultimately selected Nicolae Iorga, of the Democratic Nationalists, to serve as prime minister.
 When elections were convened in June 1931, the PNȚ openly accused Carol of overextending his powers and interfering with democracy; instead, Duca and Viitorul declared their loyalty to the crown, and "accus[ed] the opposition of fomenting all sorts of attacks against the sovereign."
 They also gave much support to Iorga's program of debt relief for the smallholders, but, as the PNȚ journals noted, only because doing so would have increased the PNL's own popularity.
+Through the staff economist Victor Slăvescu, Viitorul also approved of Iorga's policy in regard to military pensions, producing evidence the system had been abused, and was a burden on the state budget.

 As relations between the PNL and Iorga's government soured, the newspaper commented with satisfaction on Iorga's unpopularity.
 In March 1932, after the Prime Minister had publicized his proposals for reestablishing Romania as a corporate state, Viitorul observed that Iorga had been voted out by "his own corporation", the University of Bucharest, when his peers did not want him as their rector.
 During the elections of July, Viitorul was more appreciative of corporatism, noting that Iorga (who had lost the election overall) had had a strong support from the network of guilds.
 Codreanu's own fascist movement, called Iron Guard, had a noted ascent during the election, and was therefore viewed with alarm by Viitorul.
 Its articles on the issue were in turn derided by the Guardist intellectual, Dragoș Protopopescu, who observed that Viitorul had indicted non-crimes, such as Guardists' habit of "riding around the country on horseback".

 Carol appointed Vaida-Voevod as prime minister in early 1933, having decided to keep the fascist opposition in check.
 In that context, Viitorul expressed doubts that Vaida was an actual enemy of the Guardists, exposing government for encouraging them, as well as for turning a blind eye to the spread of Nazism among the Transylvanian Saxons.
 In November, Duca, already the PNL's chairman, was appointed prime minister, with Carol assuming that his would be a subservient, monarchist, cabinet.
 Mainline monarchists such as Goga rejected this arrangement, as did the Iron Guard, who emerged as Duca's main enemy.
 Before general elections in December, Viitorul claimed that the Guard was largely composed of former communists, and that "the far-right is not at all different from Bolshevism."
 It also censured the Guardists as agents of terror, in preparation for Duca's decision to outlaw the group altogether; on 29 December, Duca was assassinated by a Guardist death squad.